telerik/kendo-ui-core/docs/controls/layout/dialog/overview.md

 ### Create Dialogs Multiple Times

-It is possible to create a Kendo UI Dialog instance multiple times with the same ID only if the existing instance with this ID is [destroyed](#configuration-Destroy) first.
-Multiple widgets with the same ID [cannot exist and work properly]({% slug initialize_widgets_using_jquery_plugins_installation %}#duplicate-initialization) at the same time.
-An alternative approach is not to destroy the existing Dialog instance, but just [open](/api/javascript/ui/dialog#methods-open) it and [set new static content](/api/javascript/ui/dialog#methods-content)&mdash;if needed.
+To create a Kendo UI Dialog instance multiple times with the same ID, make sure that the existing instance with this ID is [destroyed](#configuration-Destroy) first.
+Widgets with the same ID [cannot exist and work properly]({% slug initialize_widgets_using_jquery_plugins_installation %}#duplicate-initialization) at one and the same time.

+Alternatively, do not destroy the existing Dialog instance&mdash;[open](/api/javascript/ui/dialog#methods-open) it and [set new static content](/api/javascript/ui/dialog#methods-content) if needed.

 ## See Also